I live in a noisy, crowded city. More than 10,000 people live on my street, which is barely the length of a football field.

-It’s also famous for a statue called Christ the Redeemer, located on a nearby mountain.
-For many it’s just one more tourist attraction to take in while you’re here; one more photo op for your Facebook page.
+It’s also famous for a statue called Christ the Redeemer, located on nearby Corcovado Mountain.
+For many it’s just one more tourist attraction to take in while you’re here, one more photo op for your Facebook page.

 But every time I see it as I move around my neighborhood, it reminds me that he is here.
 When I can’t hear his voice or feel his presence, he is here.
 When God seems silent, I know that it means there is more to come.

 Maybe it’s quiet where you are.
 Maybe you, too, can feel God’s silence.
 Keep in mind that God’s promise to Abraham is his promise to you and me, too.